 How Did Perseus Create the Atlas Mountains?

 As well as meeting Hercules, Atlas also interacts with the hero Perseus.
-Fearful that his apples will be stolen, Atlas is quite aggressive to the adventurer.
+Fearful that his apples will be stolen, Atlas is quite aggressive toward the adventurer.
 Atlas is turned to stone and becomes what is now known as the Atlas Mountain Range.

-Atlas plays a minor role in the Perseus myth in stories written during the Roman empire, with the most well-known telling found in Ovid’s Metamorphoses.
+Atlas plays a minor role in the Perseus myth in stories written during the Roman Empire, with the most well-known telling found in Ovid’s Metamorphoses.
 In this tale, Heracles has yet to take the apples of gold, and yet the conclusion suggests Heracles’ tale could never happen.
 This kind of contradiction occurs often in Greek mythology so should be accepted.

 Perseus had been traveling on his winged boots when he found himself in the land of Atlas.
 The garden of Atlas was a beautiful place, with lush lands, thousands of cattle, and trees of gold.
 Perseus begged of the Titan, “Friend, if high birth impresses you, Jupiter is responsible for my birth.
 Or if you admire great deeds, you will admire mine.
 I ask for hospitality and rest.”

 The Titan, however, had remembered a prophecy that told of someone who would steal the golden apples and be called “the son of Zeus”.
 He was not aware that the prophecy referred to Heracles, rather than Perseus, but had made plans to protect his orchard anyway.
 He surrounded it with walls and had it watched over by a large dragon.
 Atlas refused to let Perseus pass, and yelled, “Go far away, lest the glory of the deeds, that you lie about, and Zeus himself, fail you!”
 He tried to physically push the adventurer away.
-Perseus tried to calm the Titan, and convince him that he had no interest in the apples, but the Titan grew angrier still.
+Perseus tried to calm the Titan and convince him that he had no interest in the apples, but the Titan grew angrier still.
 He enlarged himself to the size of a mountain, his beard becoming trees and his shoulders into ridges.

 Perseus, offended, pulled out Medusa’s head from his bag and showed her to the Titan.
 Atlas turned to stone, like all those who gazed upon her face.
 The Atlas Mountain Range can be found today in Northwest Africa, and they separate the Mediterranean and Atlantic coastlines from the Sahara Desert.